eternalai-org/truly-open-ai/README.md

 # Eternal AI (EAI)

 The Eternal AI protocol is the decentralized AI layer of the new internet.
-It is designed to give any blockchain an AI superpower.
+It is designed to give AI superpowers to any blockchain.

-The protocol is implemented as a set of smart contracts that can be easily deployed on any blockchain to create a trustless, permissionless, and censorship-resistant onchain AI kernel.
+The Eternal AI protocol is implemented as a set of smart contracts that can be easily deployed on any blockchain to create an unstoppable onchain AI runtime.
+It is designed to deliver censorship resistance, permissionless, and verifiability.
+It uses peer-to-peer technology to operate without any trusted intermediaries or central authorities.

-Eternal AI was originally developed for [decentralized AI agents on Bitcoin](https://x.com/punk3700/status/1870757446643495235).
+The Eternal AI protocol was originally developed for [decentralized AI agents on Bitcoin](https://x.com/punk3700/status/1870757446643495235).
 However, the design is versatile enough to power other blockchains as well.

 Join us in building AI-powered blockchains.